raduenuca/machine-translation/README.md

-# machine-translation
-Machine Translation Project: Udacity - NLP Nanodegree Program
+# Machine Translation
+*Udacity - Natural Language Processing Nanodegree Program*

+# Project Overview

-Build a deep neural network that functions as part of an end-to-end machine translation pipeline.
-The completed pipeline will accept English text as input and return the French translation.
+A deep neural network that functions as part of an end-to-end machine translation pipeline.
+The completed pipeline accepts English text as input and return the French translation.